thoughtworksarts/EmoPy/README.md

 cd EmoPy
 ```

-You will need to install Python 3.6.3 using Homebrew.
+> You will need to install [Python 3.6.3](https://www.python.org/downloads/release/python-363/) from the Python website.
+>
+> Please note that this is not the most current version of Python (but the TensorFlow package doesn't work with Python 3.7 yet).

 If you do not have Homebrew installed run this command to install:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"